 Somerset County, PA, the Pentagon Memorial in Arlington, VA.
 Baxter joins the organization in the new position of President.

 As President Baxter is responsible for implementing the 911 Trail vision, which includes completing sections of the September 11th National Memorial Trail.
 He works with public and private stakeholders, as well as partnering organizations, to make sure the 911 NMT moves forward smoothly, duties include community outreach engagement with elected and municipal leaders within the multi state network.

-Prior to coming to September 11th National Memorial Trail Thomas Baxter spent 14 years as Executive Director of Friends of the Riverfront focusing of the continued development, planning and construction of the Three Rivers Heritage Trail in the Pittsburgh Region.
+Prior to coming to the September 11th National Memorial Trail Alliance Thomas Baxter spent 14 years as Executive Director of Friends of the Riverfront focusing of the continued development, planning and construction of the Three Rivers Heritage Trail in the Pittsburgh Region.
 Prior experience includes several successive positions with Fayette County Redevelopment Authority, Riverlife Taskforce, Allegheny Conference and Carnegie Mellon University focusing on public trail access as a means of economic development and community connectivity.

 She enjoys supporting the mission & focus of the dedicated volunteers, board & staff as they work diligently to establish a system of trails, which connect these important memorial sites.
 In addition, she is very involved with local scout groups and uses those opportunities to pass along a love for the outdoors and a clean environment.

 Marlee Gallagher joined the September 11th National Memorial Trail Alliance as grants administrator in March 2019.
 A grant writer, fundraiser, and designer with over 10 years of experience, Marlee has helped raise funds and develop messaging, identity, and community connections for non-profits, corporations, and artists around the U.S.